mattpolzin/OpenAPIKit/README.md

 ### Declarative OpenAPI Documents

-[**Swift Package Registry API Docs**](https://github.com/mattt/swift-package-registry-oas) define the OpenAPI documentation for the Swift Package Registry standard using declarative Swift code and OpenAPIKit.
+The [**Swift Package Registry API Docs**](https://github.com/mattt/swift-package-registry-oas) define the OpenAPI documentation for the Swift Package Registry standard using declarative Swift code and OpenAPIKit.
 This project also provides a useful example of producing a user-friendly ReDoc web interface to the OpenAPI documentation after encoding it as YAML.

 ### Generating OpenAPI Documents